trema/trema/README.md

 Trema is a OpenFlow controller framework that includes everything needed to create OpenFlow controllers in Ruby and C.

+This distribution includes all the source code of Trema you need to develop your own OpenFlow controllers.
+The source tree includes basic libraries and functional modules that work as an interface to OpenFlow switches.

+Several sample applications developed on top of Trema are also provided, so you can run them as a sample of OpenFlow controllers.
+Additionally, a simple but powerful framework that emulates an OpenFlow-based network and end-hosts is provided for testing your own controllers.
+For debugging, a wireshark plug-in to diagnose internal data-flows among functional modules is provided.

 Getting Started
 ---------------